Qingxian0/Operating-System-Code/README.md

 # Operating-System-Code
-These are my homework codes (Operating system emulation code)
+These are my homework codes (Operating system algorithms)